domdinicola/sharepoint-rest-api/docs/source/install.rst

 Install
 ======================

-add SharePoint REST API in your INSTALLED APPS in your settings.py and configure your settingss
+Add SharePoint REST API to your ``INSTALLED_APPS`` in your settings.py and configure your settings.

 .. code-block:: python